andreivo/Atom/README.md

             type   = "Master Thesis (MSc in Engineering and Management of Space Systems)" url    = "http://urlib.net/rep/8JMKD3MGP7W/3FB2RJE?ibiurl.language=pt-BR"
   ```
-## 3. If you prefer download of binary file:
+## 3. If you prefer download of binary file
 The binary file can be downloaded in [Atom](https://github.com/andreivo/Atom/raw/master/binaries/AtomBinaries.rar).

 After downloading, unzip the file into a folder and run Atom.jar.
 If the Java environment variables are configured on your computer, just double-click, otherwise run from the command line: